-Considering the volatile business environment, technological advancements take place and the needs of the customer changes.
-In the traditional waterfall management, change is considered as a cost and is supposed to be avoided.
+Considering the volatile business environment, technological advancements take place, and the needs of the customer change.
+In traditional waterfall management, change is considered as a cost and is supposed to be avoided.
 Also, conventional project management is rigid and has less scope of malleability.
-This inhibits adaptability to change and as time passes, the plan becomes redundant.
+This inhibits adaptability to change, and as time passes, the plan becomes redundant.

 However, Agile considers change as a valuable agent and offers effective responsiveness and adaptability to it.
-The Agile approach which consists of shorter iterations and sprints enables to add new attributes to the product in the consecutive iterations at periodic intervals.
+The Agile approach, which consists of shorter iterations and sprints, enables one to add new attributes to the product in consecutive iterations at periodic intervals.

 Principles of Agile Manifesto

 12 Principles of Agile as Propagated by Agile Alliance are:

 1. One of the top priorities of the Agile approach is to aim for customer satisfaction through prompt and continual delivery of value-added products.

 2. The agile approach has to embrace changes, even at later stages of development.
 Change is considered as a valuable agent offering a competitive edge to the customers.

 3. Working software should be delivered to the customers for any feedback or suggestions at a periodic interval of weeks or months, preferably in shorter time spans.

 4. The business management and system developers should work collaboratively throughout the project cycle.